cookiejar/cookietemple/docs/available_templates/available_templates.rst

 4. web
 5. pub

-Note that the lib domain does not offer a python template option.
-The cli-python template can be adapted to this pretty easy by simply removing the boilerplate cli code, so that this template serves as a starting point for both, cli applications and packages.
+Note that the lib domain does not offer a Python template.
+We recommend the usage of the cli-python template which can easily be adapted for such purposes by removing the boilerplate command line code.

 How do I publish my documentation?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^